MagicLeo21/PodcastTranscripts/EnglishPod/[007]Virus.md

 **DIALOGUE FIRST TIME**

+> A: Oh great!
+This stupid computer froze again!
+That's the third time today!
+Hey Samuel, can you come take a look at my PC?
+Its acting up again.
+It must have a virus or something.

+> B: Just give me a second; Ill be right up.

+> B: I ran a virus scan on your computer, and it turns out that you have a lot of infected files!

+> A: But I'm quite careful when I'm browsing the internet, I have no idea how I could have picked up a virus.

+> B: Well, you have to make sure that your anti-virus software is updated regularly; yours wasn't up to date, that's probably what was causing your problems.

+> A: Ok.
+Anything else?

+> B: Yeah, try not to kick or hit the computer!

+> A: Um yeah… Sorry about that.

 **Marco:** Well, I completely understand this guy.
 When my computer freezes I kick it and punch it and do everything to it.

 **Erica:** Well, I hope you don't punch it too hard, Marco.